material-motion/material-motion/roadmaps/directors.md

 # Directors

-The following Directors represent minimum levels of expression we'd like to achieve.
+The following Directors represent increasing levels of expression we'd like to achieve.

 ## Fade In